sveltejs/svelte/documentation/docs/02-runes/02-$state.md

 console.log(typeof count); // 'object', not 'number'
 ```

-This leaves you with two options for sharing state between modules — either don't reassign it...
+This leaves you with three options for sharing state between modules — either don't reassign it...

 ```js
 // This is allowed — since we're updating